Charlee Jacob

-Nell Anne 'Charlee' Jacob (June 2, 1952 - July 14, 2019) was an American author specializing in horror fiction, dark fantasy, and poetry.
+Nell Anne 'Charlee' Jacob (June 2, 1952 – July 14, 2019) was an American author specializing in horror fiction, dark fantasy, and poetry.
 Her writing career began in 1981 with the publication of several poems under the name Charlee Carter Broach.
 She began writing as Charlee Jacob in 1986.

 This native Texan is best known for her graphic explorations of the themes of human degradation, sexual extremism, and supernatural evil.
 Her first novel This Symbiotic Fascination (Necro Publications, 1997) was nominated for the International Horror Guild Award and the Bram Stoker Award.
-Her novel Dread in the Beast tied David Morrell's Creepers for first place for the Bram Stoker Award for Best Novel of 2005, and her poetry collection Sineater won the Bram Stoker Award for Best Poetry Collection in 2005 as well.
+Her novel Dread in the Beast tied David Morrell's Creepers for first place for the Bram Stoker Award for Novel of 2005, and her poetry collection Sineater won the Bram Stoker Award for Best Poetry Collection in 2005 as well.